-Under the merger agreement, Boise has agreed to honor, or cause OfficeMax to honor, the obligations with respect to indemnification of current and former directors and officers of OfficeMax for acts or omissions occurring prior to the effective time of the merger to the extent such obligations of OfficeMax exist on the effective time of the merger, other than in respect of acts or omissions constituting a material breach of the merger agreement or criminal conduct.
+Under the merger agreement, Boise has agreed to honor, or cause OfficeMax to honor, the obligations with respect to indemnification of current and former directors and officers of OfficeMax for acts or omissions occurring prior to the effective time of the merger to the extent such obligations of OfficeMax exist on the date of the merger agreement, whether contained in the OfficeMax's organizational documents or otherwise.
+In addition, after the effective time of the merger, Boise will indemnify and hold harmless the individuals who prior to the merger were directors or officers of OfficeMax or any of its subsidiaries against all losses, claims, damages and liabilities arising from or relating to or otherwise in respect of any actual or threatened claim or action arising out of any act or omission by them in their capacities as directors or officers before the effective time of the merger, other than in respect of acts or omissions constituting a material breach of the merger agreement or criminal conduct.
 In addition, for a period of six years after the effective time of the merger, subject to a 200% cap on annual premiums, Boise will maintain the directors' and officers' liability insurance policies maintained by OfficeMax as of the date of the merger agreement.